oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/create-flow/business-events-integration.md

 In this lab, you will:

-* Understand how to subscribe to business events in Oracle ERP cloud leveraging out of the box ERP cloud adapter capabilities
+* Understand how to subscribe to business events in Oracle ERP Cloud by using the out-of-the-box ERP Cloud Adapter capabilities.
-* Connect to file server to write data records
+* Connect to File Server to write data records.

 ### Prerequisites